Cotswold sheep: History

+Stock was introduced to the United States by Christopher Dunn of New York State in 1832.

 Characteristics

-The Cotswold is a large tall sheep.
-Ewes weigh some 85–90 kg, and rams about 130 kg.
+The Cotswold is a large, tall sheep.
+Ewes weigh some 85±– kg, and rams about 130 kg.
 It is polled in both sexes.
 The legs and face are without wool and are usually white; it has a pronounced forelock.

+A black variant, the Black Cotswold, is recognised as a separate breed in the United States; a breed society was formed in 1990.

 Use

 The Cotswold is reared both for wool and for meat.
-Lambs are commonly slaughtered at some four months old, when they may weigh 18–22 kg.
+Lambs are commonly slaughtered at some four months old, when they may weigh 18±– kg.

-The wool is lustrous; fleeces weigh from 5.5 kg to 10 kg.
-Staple length is approximately 15–20 cm, with a Bradford count of 44s–48s.
+The wool is lustrous; fleeces weigh from 5.5±to kg.
+Staple length is approximately 15±– cm, with a Bradford Count of 44s–48s.